Cyrus Gray: College career

-As a junior in 2010, Gray rushed for 1,133 yards with 12 touchdowns and was an All-Big 12 honorable mention for the second consecutive season.
+As a junior at Texas A&M University in 2010, Gray rushed for 1,133 yards with 12 touchdowns and was an All-Big 12 honorable mention for the second consecutive season.

 Professional career

 Kansas City Chiefs

 In the 2012 NFL draft, Gray was selected by the Kansas City Chiefs in the sixth round of the draft.
 Before the season, Gray was listed 5th string on the depth chart.
 He got his first career carry against the San Diego Chargers on September 30, 2012.
 It was for 15 yards.
 Gray finished the season with 44 yards on 7 carries.
 On July 29, 2015, Gray was released by the Chiefs.

 Denver Broncos

 Gray signed with the Denver Broncos on July 27, 2016, but was released the next day.

 Atlanta Falcons

-On August 10, 2016, Gray was signed by the Falcons.
-On August 29, 2016, Gray was released by the Falcons with an injury settlement.
+On August 10, 2016, Gray was signed by the Atlanta Falcons.
+On August 29, Gray was released by the Falcons with an injury settlement.